ncov-ic/ncov-orderly/README.md

 ## Building the image

-The image is built on the [VIMC teamcity server](http://teamcity.montagu.dide.ic.ac.uk:8111/viewType.html?buildTypeId=montagu_Orderly_NcovOrderly_Build), as it is too large to build on travis now (build times out after an hour).
+The image is built on [Buildkite](https://buildkite.com/mrc-ide/ncov-orderly), as it is too large to build on travis now (build times out after an hour).